 Estimation of sustainability for different vears shows that Manufacturer 3 is more sustainable in the second year with a score of 0.856.
-Manufacturers 4 and 7 are more sustainable in periods 1 and 3, respectively. addition, A comparison of the sustainability between two years 2 and 3 reveals that the performance of two manufacturers, 1 and 7, has improved while the performance of others has worsened.
+Manufacturers 4 and 7 are more sustainable in periods 1 and 3, respectively. comparison addition. А of the In sustainability between two years 2 and 3 reveals that the performance of two manufacturers, 1 and 7, has improved while the performance of others has worsened.
 Furthermore, sustainability performance between Periods 1 and 3 has improved in Manufacturers 1, 3, 5, and 7, while Manufacturers 1, 3, 5, and 6 have progressed between periods 1 and 2.